primer/css/MIGRATING.md

 # 16.0.0
-In `v16` two major changes happened:
+In `v16` three major changes happened:

 1. All colors got moved to [primer/primitives](https://github.com/primer/primitives).
 This lets us use the same Primer colors across different libraries.
-2. Primer CSS also switched from using SASS variables for colors to CSS variables.
+2. The naming of the variables changed from presentational to functional names, like `text-gray-dark` became `text-primary` so that they still make sense in different color modes.
-3. By using CSS variables, components, utilities can now switch between different color modes at runtime.
+3. Primer CSS switched from using SASS variables to CSS variables (for now only colors).
+By using CSS variables, components and utility classes can now switch between different color modes at runtime.

 Below a migration guide when updating Primer CSS to `16.0.0`:

 ## Components

 No changes should be needed.
-Components get updated without automatically without making changes.
+Components get updated automatically without making changes.

 ## Utility classes